zorwald/vCard-UDL/README.md

 # vCard UDL for Notepad++

 So, this is my first contribution on GitHub.
-I was looking for a UDL file for Notepad++ as I was editing vCard/VCF files.
+I was looking for an UDL file for Notepad++ as I was editing vCard/VCF files.
 Since I couldn't find one, I just created one myself.

 I included Properties and Keywords from two sources: